 1) Excluding acquisition of shares.

+A balanced level of investment is very important for the Lufthansa Group.
+Investments are directed to projects with the highest expected returns.
 Going forward, the Lufthansa Group will continue to invest steadily in the renewal of its fleet, in-flight and ground products and infrastructure.
-The aircraft ordered for the period until 2025 serve mainly to replace older models.
-Market opportunities arising in the short and medium term can nonetheless be exploited by activating reserve aircraft or procuring used aircraft.
+The aircraft ordered for the period until 2025 serve mainly to replace older, less efficient models.
+Growth opportunities arising in the short and medium term can nonetheless be exploited by activating reserve aircraft or procuring used aircraft.
+The allocation of new aircraft to the different airlines and bases is constantly optimised according to value-based criteria.
 This makes the investment profile more balanced and increases focus on the deployment of capital.
 It also increasingly creates greater room for manoeuvre regarding any further consolidation activity.
-Regular capital expenditure is financed from the Company’s own cash flow.
-The aim is also to generate significantly positive free cash flow.
+Capital expenditure should be financed from the company’s own cash flow.
+Adjusted free cash flow is planned to exceed EUR 1bn again in the medium term.

-Gross capital expenditure (without expenditure on equity investments) rose by 8% to EUR 3,757m in 2018.
-This was largely due to higher primary investment in down payments and final payments for aircraft, aircraft components and overhauls of aircraft and engines.
+Gross capital expenditure (without expenditure on equity investments) fell by 5% to EUR 3,559m in 2019 and was mainly on down payments and final payments for aircraft, aircraft components, and aircraft and engine overhauls.